Ask Leyla: What is more important for weight loss–calories in versus calories out or what type of calories I consume?

 Q: I’m trying to lose weight, and have heard a lot about both low-fat and low-carb diets, but aren’t calories most important?
 What difference does it make if I’m on a low fat or low carb diet for weight loss?
 Isn’t it all about the calories?
 Don’t I have to burn more calories than I take in?

 A: It does make a difference what type of diet you’re on.
-We’ve known for some time that low-calorie diets, which are typically low in fat, don’t work as well as low-carb ts_carbs_sm2diets.
+We’ve known for some time that low-calorie diets, which are typically low in fat, don’t work as well as low-carb diets.
 The calories in, calories out mantra of nutrition is medieval at this point.

 Fact: The type of calorie consumed determines its metabolic fate.